 Because this guide goes above and beyond the typical blog post, it’s “gated,” meaning you have to signup for access:

-Which is exactly what you should do with your free guides — make it so people have to give you their contact information in order to receive the resource.
-That way, you’re providing free value to your audience and generating leads for your business at the same time.
+This is precisely what you should do with your free guides — make it so people have to give you their contact information to receive the resource.
+That way, you’re simultaneously providing free value to your audience and generating leads for your business.

 Bend’s Station takes the same approach, though they dedicate considerable online real estate to their guide on their homepage: